swanandrao/ecaaf/README.md

   -->
 ## ecaaf (incubating)

 ecaaf is an open source event driven functional programming service for edge computing.
 It introduces an event driven programming paradigm for the edge.
 A big motivation of ecaaf is to provide a collaborative platform for the IoT ecosystem. ecaaf achieves this via the ecaaf-catalog.
-The catalog acts as a funclet store to which organizations and developer community contribute.
-Such a rich colloboration would eventually allow to create a fabric across the IoT stack(Edge, Fog and Cloud).
+The catalog acts as a funclet store for organizations and developer community can contribute.
+Such a rich colloboration would eventually facilitate the creation of a unified fabric across the IoT stack(Edge, Fog and Cloud).

 ### License